Centre-for-Hardware-Security/asap7_reference_design/README.md

 \* False positive color violations on power grid

 The designs above often fail to route due to pin access issues.
 All DRCs have the same "pattern" and can be fixed with *some* manual effort.
+This repository also includes two Innovus databases of the same SHA design implemented in version 19.11 and 20.11.
+Both databases are DRC clean.
+Check the folder /db/

 > - FP box of {0.0 0.0 172.44 172.44} means 150 std cell rows.